jaredgorski/smart-avatar/README.md

 *navigate to http://127.0.0.1:7878/ to manually test changes*

 # Coming Soon:
- - Some options default to 'custom': inline styles won't automatically be added, meaning that proprietary stylesheets aren't superceded.
  - UMD standardization: no need to import a separate file in ES modules.
  - General improvements: whatever I find necessary, and whatever you suggest!
 Make issues and send PRs please :smiley: